Department: Comparative Biomedical Sciences

 FINDING, E. J. T., JONES, I. D., FUENTES, V. L. & MENZIES-GOW, N. J. (2011) Flow-Mediated Vasodilation in Healthy Ponies.
 Journal of Veterinary Internal Medicine 25, 669-669

-Liz's specific interests are in cardiology and in any diseases where the endothelium may have a role!
+Liz's specific interests are in cardiology, coagulation and in any diseases where the endothelium may have a role!

 Liz hosted a stand at the popular 'RVC Lates: the Heart of the RVC' event, attended by over 100 members of the general public.
-Liz is regularly involved in 'Afternoon anatomy' school visits.
+Liz has regularly been involved in 'Afternoon anatomy' school visits.